akdombrowski/pingone-express_js-sample-app-guide/README.md

 3. Duplicate or copy the `.env.EXAMPLE` file and rename the new file `.env`.
 4. Add the values from the App Connection you just created (found on the configuration tab).
-5. Switch to branch `step-2` when you're ready

 ##### Protect your client secret